GabrielNakamura/BetaDiv_extension/README.md

 # Beta_div function
 Function to compute phylogenetic or functional **Beta Diversity** (BD<sub>Fun</sub> and BD<sub>Phy</sub>).
 This is an extension of the method originally proposed by [Legendre and De Cáceres 2013](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12141).

-### Important

-Before run the function the user must read in R workspace the original function used to calculate [BD](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12141)

 ### Details

 Beta.div_adapt function computes functional and phylogenetic BD and its components (local and species contributions) as a variance presented in a metacommunity.
 The function also tests the null hyphotesis of no effect of phylogenetic and functional relationships in the distribution of species in metacommunity.